jgmiv/frontend-nanodegree-feedreader/README.md

 # How to Run:

-Ocne project is cloned to your machine, open the file [index.html](index.html) in your web browser and it will be displayed.
+Once project is cloned to your machine, open the file [index.html](index.html) in your web browser and it will be displayed.
 You can see the different test suites and their test results.
 You can also enter the [jasmine/spec/feedreader.js](jasmine/spec/feedreader.js) and try your hand at writing test suites.
 Refresh the browser to see if the suites pass or fail.